Douvi/SlideMenuDovi/README.md

 }
 ```

-All those Protocols are implementing **GlobalVariables** which will help you to get access to all information you need.
+All those Protocols implement **GlobalVariables** which will help you to get access to all information you need.

 ```
 /**